 If the student then re-enrolls in the district during the same or subsequent school year, the district may enforce the expulsion order at that time, less any expulsion period that has been served by the student during enrollment in another district.

-If the CBC or the board fails to issue an expulsion order after the student withdraws, the next district in which the student enrolls may complete the proceedings.
+If the Student Hearing & Transition panel or the board fails to issue an expulsion order after the student withdraws, the next district in which the student enrolls may complete the proceedings.

 Additional Misconduct